srimarrivada/Redis-Commands/README.md

   ```
   pubsub numpat
   ```
+  You can see notice that it displays 1 pattern subscription.

 * `PUBSUB NUMSUB`: It returns the number of subscribers for the specified channels.
   Follow the below syntax to use this command:
   ```